 This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
 The highlight for many is the Margerie Glacier, known for its dramatic calving displays.

-Journey through Tracy Arm, a place the famous naturalist John Muir called “a wild, unfinished Yosemite.”
-Renowned for its pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
+Journey through Tracy Arm, a place the famous naturalist, John Muir, called, “a wild, unfinished Yosemite.”
+Renowned for its glaciers, pristine waterfalls, towering icebergs, abundant harbor seals, and granite cliffs that rise from sea level to 4,000 feet, this wilderness is often referred to by locals as one of the most scenic areas in the state.
+You’ll also venture into Endicott Arm where you’ll have a chance to view the impressive Dawes Glacier at the head of the arm.

-Walk an enchanted forest path laden with intricately carved totem poles to the Chief Son-i-Hat Whale-House,— the only remaining traditional Haida longhouse in the United States.
+Walk an enchanted forest path laden with intricately carved totem poles to the Chief Son-i-Hat Whale-House— the only remaining traditional Haida longhouse in the United States.
 Inside stand four original house posts, or “Gáats,” that were most likely carved at Old Kasaan in about 1880.

 Day 9: Ketchikan | Disembark